 Add the onion, jalapenos, and garlic to the food processor (see Notes section).
 Blend until mostly pureed.

 Note: If omitting oil, reverse the order of this step; add the blended onion/jalapeno mixture to the pot first, then add the spices.
 Otherwise, for the best flavor, bloom the spices in oil as described below.Return the pot to the stove, and increase the burner to medium heat.
-Add the olive oil to the pot.
-Add the spices (chili powder, oregano, cumin, smoked paprika, mushroom powder), and stirring frequently, cook for about 1 minute.
+Add the oil to the pot.
+Add the spices (3 T chili powder, 1 T cumin, 2 tsp oregano, 2 tsp smoked paprika, and 2 tsp mushroom powder).
+Stirring frequently, cook for about 1 minute.
 Add the pureed onion mixture to the pot, and cook for 1 to 2 minutes.

 Add the smoked salt, tomatoes, soy sauce, broth, and water.
 Bring to a boil.
 Add the lentils, bulgur, beans, and ground walnuts, and stir well.
-Return to a simmer, and cook for 15 minutes.
+Return to a simmer, and cook for 15 minutes, stirring occasionally.

-Once the lentils are as done as you like, turn off the heat, and give the chili another good stir.
-Taste and add a pinch more salt or a drizzle of soy sauce, if needed.
+Once the lentils are done, turn off the heat, and give the chili another good stir.
+Taste and add a pinch more salt or a drizzle of soy sauce, if desired.
 Let stand 5 to 10 minutes.
 The chili will continue to thicken as it rests.